-My name is Arielle Shander, and I’m a designer with a focus on game design.
+My name is Arielle Shander, and I’m an independent game designer and budding IT professional.

 I’ve been playing games since the early ’90s, starting with an Apple Macintosh and educational games like Treasure Mountain! and Math Blaster.
 The Game Boy, Sega Genesis/Mega Drive, Super Nintendo, and N64 further cemented my love for games.
 One of my favorite series is The Legend of Zelda because of its emphasis on exploration and solving puzzles.